Current: GCSE Physics Definition

 What is current?

-In GCSE physics, current is the flow of charge per unit time.
+In GCSE Physics, current is the flow of charge per unit time.
 The charge carriers in an electrical circuit are the free electrons that flow around the circuit when a potential difference or voltage is introduced.
-Each electron has a charge; the amount of charge passing a fixed point in a circuit, such as an ammeter, is the current.
+Each electron has a charge; the amount of charge passing a fixed point in a circuit per unit time is the current.

 Current is measured in amperes, or amps (A) by an ammeter.
 Ammeters must be placed in series to allow the current to flow through.